Geometric descriptions for the polarization for nonparaxial optical fields: a tutorial: Concluding remarks and outlook

-The barycentric interpretation is also easily generalized by using $N$ point masses whose magnitudes are the eigenvalues $\Lambda_i$, and which are located at a unit distance from the origin and each equidistant to all other masses.
+The barycentric interpretation for the measures of degree of polarization is also easily generalized by using $N$ point masses whose magnitudes are the eigenvalues $\Lambda_i$, and which are located at a unit distance from the origin and each equidistant to all other masses.
 This distribution must be placed in a space of dimension $N-2$ \cite{CoM}.
 The generalizations of $P_{\rm I}$, $P_{\rm II}$ \cite{SanJose2011}, and $\gamma$ are given by

 Note that the interpretations of these parameters for $N=3$ still hold: $P_{N\rm D,I}$ corresponds to the radial coordinate of the center of mass in this multidimensional space, $P_{N\rm D,II}$ is a scaled version of the Cartesian coordinate of ${\bf q}$ in the direction joining the masses $\Lambda_1$ and $\Lambda_2$, and $\gamma_{N\rm D}$ is the Cartesian coordinate in the direction joining the origin and the mass $\Lambda_1$.
 These three measures coincide if all eigenvalues but the largest one are equal to each other (a condition automatically satisfied for $N=2$, that is, for paraxial light).
 Figure~\ref{fig:4D} shows this barycentric construction for $N=4$, for which the embedding space is three-dimensional and the four masses are the corners of a regular tetrahedron.